 Thank you to everyone who attended this morning’s Coffee with Chuck.
 For those who weren’t able to attend, the presentation is available here: http://bit.ly/1Rg1b7L

-Upcoming Coffee with Chuck sessions will be held on Thursday, September 30; Wednesday, October 21; and Wednesday, November 18.
+Upcoming Coffee with Chuck sessions will be held on Wednesday, October 21, Wednesday, November 18, and Wednesday, December 16.
 We’ll be sharing additional details in the coming weeks and months.
 We hope you can join us.

 Beginning the week of October 5, temporary sidewalks and driveways will be installed on the east and west ends of the 300 block of Virginia Avenue to maintain pedestrian and vehicle access when Virginia Avenue is closed.
 These connections are illustrated on slide 5 of the exhibits from the most recent Coffee with Chuck (http://ow.ly/Sxwr1).